mrkamel/redstream/README.md

 ```

 More concretely, `after_save`, `after_touch` and `after_destroy` only write
 "delay" messages to an additional redis stream.
-Delay message are exactly like
+Delay message are like any
-any other messages, but are processed by a `Redstream::Delayer` only after a some
+other messages, but they get processed by a `Redstream::Delayer` and the
-(configurable) delay/time has passed to fix inconsistencies.
-Only
+`Delayer`will wait for some (configurable) delay/time before processing them.
+As the `Delayer` is neccessary to fix inconsistencies, the delay must be at
+least as long as your maxiumum database transaction time.
+Contrary,
-`after_commit` writes messages to a redis stream for updating secondary
+`after_commit` writes messages to a redis stream from which the messages can
+be fetched immediately to keep the secondary datastores updated in
-datastores immediately.
-The reasoning is simple: usually, i.e. by using only
+near-realtime.
+The reasoning of all this is simple: usually, i.e. by using only
 one way to update secondary datastores, namely `after_save` or `after_commit`,
 any errors occurring in between `after_save` and `after_commit` result in
 inconsistencies between your primary and secondary datastore.
 By using these